Which of the following polar coordinates represents the same loca... | Channels for Pearson+

 Polar Coordinate System - Online Tutor, Practice Problems & Exam Prep

-Which of the following polar coordinates represents the same location as (4, 80°)?
+Which of the following polar coordinates represents the same location as (5, -5π/4)?

-Which of the following polar coordinates represents the same location as (4, 80°)?
+Which of the following polar coordinates represents the same location as (5, -5π/4)?